-Whether you have received a traffic citation or are being charged with a criminal offense in a Georgia criminal court, failing to appear in court can have major consequences.
+Whether you have received a traffic citation or have pending criminal charges in a Georgia court, failing to appear in court can have significant consequences.
 These consequences may include:

 - Driver’s License Suspension,

 - Jail for up to 3 days or a fine of up to $200.

 What is a Bench Warrant?

 Per O.C.G.A. § 17-7-90, a Georgia judge may issue a bench warrant for a person’s arrest when that person fails to appear in court after receiving notice of court.
 What is notice?
 Under Georgia law, you have received “notice” if:

 - Someone (judge, court staff, or someone else) told you your next court date in open court,

 - A notice was mailed to the person’s last known address containing the court date, time, and location, or